iammatthias/PhotoFeedDemo/README.md

 # PhotoStreamDemo

-A quick demo of a simple photo stream site built with Vite and Airtable
+A quick demo of a simple photo stream site built with Vite and Airtable.
+Images are served and cached on a global CDN using https://wsrv.nl.

 ## Setup